dennisdebel/artce/README.md

 ## Specific Installation Guide
 My specific hardware is a somewhat crippled ARM based Synology Nas (NEVER EVER buy one!).
-This guide shows you how to run ARTCE on the obsolete hard and software provide by and to the Synology community.
-More expensive Synology NAS's supposedly allow you to run Etherpad via Docker Images.
+This guide shows you how to run ARTCE on the obsolete hard- and software provided by and to the Synology community.
+More expensive Synology NAS's supposedly allow you to run Etherpad via Docker Images (Still, NEVER EVER buy one, or atleast keep it offline ;).

 ### Synology Hardware Version
 DS215j